Portugal in the Eurovision Song Contest 2014

-Portugal was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 6 May 2014.
+Portugal was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 6 May 2014.
 Performing during the show in position 13, "Quero ser tua" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Portugal placed eleventh out of the 16 participating countries in the semi-final with 39 points.